celestiaorg/docs/developers/blobstream-offchain.md

 proving that it was posted on Ethereum.
 This is done identically to how any rollup or user would post data to Celestia.
-Then, a zero-knowledge proof that Celestia validators have come to consensus on Celestia block headers is generated, and subsequently relayed to Ethereum to the Blobstream X smart contract.
+Then, a zero-knowledge proof that Celestia validators have come to consensus on Celestia block headers is generated, and subsequently relayed to Ethereum to the Blobstream smart contract.

 This demo rollup will outline (the outline is not an